-Building a family requires a different approach to how a professional manages everyday life and Accenture recognizes this by providing parents with the Maternity Returners Program.
-This program helps ease the transition back into the workforce by providing career guidance and support for finding ideal re-entry roles.
+Building a family requires a different approach to how a professional manages everyday life and Accenture recognises this by providing parents with the Maternity Returners Programme.
+This programme helps ease the transition back into the workforce by providing career guidance and support for finding ideal re-entry roles.

-In addition, Accenture recognizes the unique needs of professionals in the workplace by providing flexible work arrangements and a range of work/life programs that encourage balance between work and personal priorities.
+In addition, Accenture recognises the unique needs of professionals in the workplace by providing flexible work arrangements and a range of work/life programmes that encourage balance between work and personal priorities.

 Learn more about we provide a progressive workplace that supports a variety of modern lifestyles.

-At Accenture, we recognize that the skills, capabilities and value that women bring to the table are critical to our company’s success.
+At Accenture, we recognise that the skills, capabilities and value that women bring to the table are critical to our company’s success.

 To support our women’s career growth, we develop customized, innovative training that is designed to meet the specific needs of our women.